ENROLLING IN THE VA HEALTHCARE SYSTEM:

 Everyone should enroll.
 Flu Shots are available if you are enrolled!

-Legionnaires Enroll This Way: Take your DD214 to Green Street where you will find an American Legion Representative to help fill out paperwork correctly and handwalk it through for you.
+Legionnaires Enroll This Way: Take your form DD214 to Green Street where you will find an American Legion Representative to help fill out paperwork correctly and handwalk it through for you.

 VETERAN'S ADMINISTRATION CAREGIVER'S PROGRAM: